kowala-tech/kcoin/CODESTYLE.md

 ### Comments

-Prioritize good code over comments, code should be self explanatory
+Prioritize good code over comments, code should be self explanatory.

-Consider refactor if you need to explain what the code does in a comment block
+Consider refactor if you need to explain what the code does in a comment block.

-Only exception is package documentation and library usage examples
+Only exception is package documentation and library usage examples.